Sanjay-2788/ai_legal_chatbot/README.md

-# Firebase Studio
+# AI basic legal advisor

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter .
 To get started, take a look at src/app/page.tsx.